redeyeapps/frontend-challenge/README.md

 ## Specifications

-We keep track of who's ahead of who on a simple 'leaderboard' on a whiteboard in the RedEye office, to denote who is the ping ping champion (it's usually Woody).
+We use a 'leaderboard' on a whiteboard in the RedEye office to denote who is the ping ping champion (it's usually Woody).
 When Player 1 beats Player 2 in a game, Player 1 is able to jump to the spot directly above Player 2 on the leaderboard, pushing everyone below them down the leaderboard.